Leading in Turbulent Times

 Consider that the Shadow of the Leader means, simply, People don't expect perfection, but they do expect their leaders to walk the talk.

 HOW DOES THE SHADOW OF THE LEADER WORK?

 Dr. Albert Schweitzer summed it all this way, "Example is leadership."
-Leaders can't decide if they cast a shadow, they can only choose what kind of shadow that they cast — positive or negative.
-If you have ever had a really good boss or really bad one, you know what I mean.
+Leaders can't decide if they cast a shadow, they can only choose to cast a positive or negative shadow.
+If you have ever had a really great boss or really horrible one, you know what I mean.

 Our leadership shadow follows us and sets the tone for how an organization behaves collectively, i.e. ethical leadership behavior = ethical organization behavior, and vice versa.
 It is not enough for a senior leaders to 'pay lip-service' to positive values, they have to 'walk the talk.'
 In order to change the way things are (the culture) of an organization senior leaders should check their leadership shadow by asking:

 ✔ Is my perception of my shadow the same or different from other people's perception of me?

 ✔ Who does it touch – directly and indirectly?

 ✔ How does it show up in my organization both positively/negatively?